Liontrust

 How to access Sustainable Investment - SF Managed Funds

 Liontrust offers a range of five Sustainable Future (SF) managed funds.
 The funds have a range of exposures to asset classes that are determined by the level of risk they take as measured by volatility.
 SF Defensive Managed is targeting the lowest level of volatility and therefore risk with exposure of between 20% and 50% to equities, while the rest of the portfolio is invested in bonds and cash.
 SF Global Growth targets the highest level of risk with up to 100% of the portfolio invested in equities.
-The table shows the risk profile for each fund, the proportion of each portfolio that can be invested in equities and the funds’ ratings from Morningstar and Rayner Spencer Mills.

-Download SF Managed Fund sales aid
+Download SF Managed Funds sales aid

 Insights